HAPPY RELEASE DAY TO THE VERY ANTICIPATED THE SEAFARER’S KISS BY JULIA EMBER!

 Julia Ember is a polyamorous, bisexual writer and native of Chicago who now resides in Edinburgh, Scotland.
 The Seafarer’s Kiss is her second novel and was influenced by her postgraduate work in medieval literature at The University of St. Andrews.
 Her first novel, Unicorn Tracks was published by Harmony Ink Press.

-Thank you, Julia Ember, for my advanced reader copy of The Seafarer’s Kiss.
-I really appreciate the opportunity to read and review it.
+Thank you, Julia Ember, for my advanced reader’s copy of The Seafarer’s Kiss.
+I received this ARC in exchange for an honest review; this does not affect my opinion.

 The Seafarer’s Kiss is a breathtaking story about a mermaid and a human with Norse mythology and unforeseen plot twists woven into their story.
 This book will move readers that cannot get enough of magical, beautiful worlds and characters that are relatable in the way they are flawed and the way they grow.
 This is a book you need on your radar, as even though it has an incredible f/f love story the book focuses heavily on personal growth.
 The main character, Ersel, is a fat bisexual mermaid who goes through a lot of character development throughout the book and by the end of it still isn’t perfect (like none of us are).
 That is what makes her such a compelling character, and a protagonist you can truly feel for.